 Otto Budig Theater

-Perforated steel exterior reflects creativity inside new Shakespeare theater
+Perforated metal exterior reflects creativity inside new Shakespeare theater

 With its many subtle yet creative nods to Shakespeare and all seats 20 feet or less from the stage, the Cincinnati Shakespeare Co.’s new Otto M. Budig Theater may be as unique inside as it is outside.
 Now with a seating capacity of 250, CSC moved from a cramped, dark space to a brand new building nestled in the heart of Cincinnati’s growing cultural arts corridor.